Agencies Drop Contractors

 If they say that they are, or they say that there is no PSL there, and you discover that they are not or there is a PSL operated there, then you could find out who is on it (a call to HR) and send your CV to those agents.

-Either that or you could send your CV direct, attaching a note asking whether they’ll take you direct and if they don’t, asking which agency is the best one to contact.
+Either that or you could send your CV direct.
+Attach a note asking whether they’ll take you direct.
+If they don’t, ask which agency is the best one to contact.

-You could, of course, call up and ask if they would take you direct and, if not, which agencies are on the Preferred Supplier List, but most contractors are too afraid to cold call, and that is why we have agents.
+You could, of course, call up and ask if they would take you direct and, if not, which agencies are on the Preferred Supplier List.
+However, most contractors are too afraid to cold call, and that is why we have agents.

-Agencies drop you at the slightest drop of a hat.
+Agencies drop contractors at the slightest drop of a hat.

 If you know anyone else who would find this article useful, please share it with them using the social media buttons at the top and bottom of the page.